9 Daily Tasks Proven to Cost Your Business Money

 If turning off automatic email updates force you to stay focused, do it!
 Many business owners also make a rule for themselves that they will only check their email 2-3 times throughout the day – first thing in the morning, right after lunch, and just before leaving the office.

-A high functionality team collaboration and communication tool can also be helpful in the case of excessive internal emails.
+High functionality team collaboration tools can also be helpful in the case of excessive internal emails.
 Use Slack for instant communication, Notion for project discussions, or Scoro for real-time collaboration.
 Setting up concrete communication rules means no more shuffling through emails to find relevant information and files, and time saved at work.

 5. Face-to-face communication